vade/ofxQCPlugin/README.md

 * OFtoQCImage: loads an image within Open Frameworks and outputs it to the Quartz Composer world.

-* QCtoOFImage: The opposite of above, sends any image from Quart Composer into Open Frameworks.
+* QCtoOFImage: The opposite of above, sends any image from Quartz Composer into Open Frameworks.

 * SoundPlayerFFT: A port of the Sound Player FFT example with mp3 loading, playback, working interactive mouse and FFT analysis and visualization.